 This year the number of food trucks and trailers to hit the road is expected to grow exponentially.
 Whether you are an entrepreneurial DIY-er, a restaurant, or a catering company seeking a custom high-end food truck or trailer, this article will be helpful when you’re asking yourself… What Size Generator Do I Need in My Food Truck?

 As we analyze each aspect of the food truck build process, everyone can agree that generators are pricey.
 However, nothing seems to plummet your food truck business as quickly as not having the correct generator to operate your mobile business.
-Without power to your food truck, you have no business.
+Without the power to your food truck, you have no business.
 High-end fabricators, like APEX Specialty Vehicles, have an in-house design and engineering team that spends a significant amount of time calculating the generator size needed for each food truck built.